Tuesday, May 19, 2009

 A nice black-eyed susan starts popping out multiple blossoms.

-Vanessa stands on the front walkway in front of the firebush and behind the dwarf simpson's stoppers and elliott's lovegrass.
+V stands on the front walkway in front of the firebush and behind the dwarf simpson's stoppers and elliott's lovegrass.

 The simpson's stoppers looked a bit sparse through the winter, but benefited from being cut back.
 The new growth this spring is very green and robust.